Air Advocacy

 A Unified Voice in the Air

-The AAC brings together a broad coalition of stakeholders, including UAS operators, UAS manufacturers, software companies, defense contractors, Counter-UAS (cUAS) companies, AAM companies, Drone as First Responder (DFR) companies, public safety experts, and much more, united in speaking with one voice to shape the future of uncrewed flight.
+The AAC brings together a uniquely broad coalition of stakeholders including UAS operators and manufacturers, software and autonomy companies, defense and counter-UAS firms, Advanced Air Mobility developers, Drone as First Responder leaders, and public safety experts, united by a shared understanding: the future of uncrewed flight will be shaped as much by policy as by technology.

 Aerolane